google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 {% include "web/_shared/contributors/beaufortfrancois.html" %}

 Faster playback start means more people watching your video.
 That's a known fact.
-In this article I'll explore different techniques you can use to accelerate your media playback by actively preloading resources depending on your use case.
+In this article I'll explore techniques you can use to accelerate your media playback by actively preloading resources depending on your use case.